ai4os/ai4-metadata/README.md

 ### Metadata validation

-The metadata utilities provide a command-line interface (CLI) tool `ai4-metadata-validate` that can be used to validate the metadata files.
+The metadata utilities provide a subcommand `ai4-metadata validate` that can be used to validate the metadata files.
 The CLI tool accepts the metadata files as input parameters.

     $ ai4-metadata validate instances/sample-v2.mods.json
     ╭─ Success ──────────────────────────────────────────────────────────────────╮